-If your long-distance partnership involves a big time zone difference, you might be wondering how you can possibly make it work.
+If your long distance relationship involves a big time zone difference, you might be wondering how you can possibly make it work.
 When your alarm goes off in the morning, their day is already winding down and once your day reaches the same stage, they’re already asleep.

 But this doesn’t have to be an obstacle.
 With some careful planning, it can actually be an advantage for long-distance couples.